Civil enforcement officer

-A civil enforcement officer (CEO or colloquially traffic warden, parking enforcement officer, or parking attendant) is a person employed to enforce parking, traffic and other restrictions and laws.
+A civil enforcement officer (CEO) is a person employed to enforce parking, traffic and other restrictions and laws.

+When restricted to parking, it is known as traffic warden (also parking enforcement officer or parking attendant).

 England & Wales

 In England, they are employed by county councils, London borough councils, metropolitan district councils or Transport for London, and in Wales by county (borough) councils - or private companies contracted by any of the above.

 Until the passage of the Traffic Management Act 2004, on-street parking and traffic movement violations were enforced by non-warranted police traffic wardens employed by constabularies.
 Off-street parking violations were enforced by parking attendants employed by local authorities and private companies.